-For those of you already using the primary scheme of work toolkit, we have identified the new learning opportunities at the end of each key stage in the programme of study, rather than changing the numbering order.
+For those of you already using planning toolkit for key stages 1 & 2, we have identified the new learning opportunities at the end of each key stage in the programme of study, rather than changing the numbering order.
 So the toolkit will still work with the new programme of study, however we will be fully updating the toolkit in line with the new programme of study and publishing a new scheme of work toolkit for key stages 3 and 4 in the Spring.

 Our CEO Jonathan Baggaley says:

 “PSHE is a subject for our times, tackling the range of challenges and opportunities children and young people face.
 As I recently explored in my blog high quality PSHE not only keeps young people safe and healthy but also supports them to develop the skills and attributes they need to succeed in an increasingly volatile labour market.
 We regularly update our Programme of Study to reflect this changing world, and this latest version stresses the importance of preparing key stage 5 pupils for the world beyond school.”